 We took a look at the blessings that Yeshua proclaimed to His disciples as he began this beautiful teaching on a hill side.

-Bible study tip: This was a sermon, or teaching that Yeshua gave all at one.
+This was a sermon that Yeshua gave all at one time.
 If you have the time read it each and every day from start to finish before diving in with me at whatever point we are studying out.
 When we read it as a whole it makes more sense.
 Also, remember Yeshua is talking to His people the Jews.
 He is speaking to them in terms that they can relate to and understand.
 They, the common Jew, have grown up hearing the Torah scrolls being read.
-They also live in the same community as Yeshua so understand the images He is using as He teaches.
+They also live in the same community as Yeshua so they understand the images He is using as He teaches.

 Let’s pick up where we left of yesterday, and let’s see if we can find out how Yeshua defines righteousness.